RodrigoTeran/Personal-Website/README.md

 This is [my personal Portfolio](https://www.rodrigoteran.dev/)

-## Visit my website
+## Personal portfolio

-To see my main projects
+You can visit my website to see my main projects

 Or...